Engineering Inspiration Award - Oregon City District Event

 Chairman's Award - Pacific Northwest District Championship

-We are honored to have one the Pacific Northwest District Championship Chairman's Award once again for our outreach efforts.
+We are honored to have won the Pacific Northwest District Championship Chairman's Award once again for our outreach efforts.
 This year's Chairman's video may be found here.

 District Champions - Oregon cIty District Event